Vishal-V/PiperNet/README.md

 # Decentralized Social Network

+### Commits to this repo have been stopped as the project turned out very well.
+### I have made it a private repo on bitbucket.
+Contact by mail if you are intersted in contributing

 ## Introduction
 Beneath the flashy homepages of your favorite stars lurk Facebook™ and other evil companies out to hoard and sell all your personal data.
 With the rise of #FakeNews and the high profile political scandals of Facebook, it is time for the next wave of technological advances to come forth.